qghop/NBA-Re-Scoring/README.md

-# NBA Re-Scoring

-or, what if the NBA had a 132 point line?
+# NBA Re-Scoring, or What if the NBA had a 132 point line?

 Changing NBA Scoring Methods to give equal EV across the entire court.